EshaAsif-5/DevOps1/README.md

-# DevOps Project – CI/CD Pipeline for HTML Website
+#  DevOps Project – Automating CI/CD Pipeline

-## Description
+## 📘 Project Description
-This project demonstrates an automated CI/CD pipeline using **GitHub Actions**, **Docker**, and **Docker Hub**.
+This project demonstrates a **Continuous Integration and Continuous Deployment (CI/CD)** pipeline for a **static HTML web application** using **GitHub Actions** and **Docker Hub**.

-The pipeline builds a Docker image for a static HTML website and pushes it automatically to Docker Hub whenever code is pushed to the main branch.
+Whenever a developer pushes code to the `main` branch, GitHub Actions automatically:
+1. Builds a Docker image using the project’s Dockerfile
+2. Logs in to Docker Hub using secure credentials (GitHub Secrets)
+3. Pushes the newly built image to Docker Hub automatically

+This automation ensures **consistency, faster delivery, and minimal manual work** — a key principle of modern DevOps practices.

 ## How to Run Locally

-docker build -t rahatqadeer/devops .
+docker build -t rahatqadeer/devops . <br>
 docker run -d -p 8080:80 rahatqadeer/devops